Key takeaways

 - Warfarin

-This is not a full list of drug interactions and others may occur.
+This is not a full list of drug interactions, and others may occur.
 Talk to your healthcare provider about drug interactions before taking azithromycin.

-What are the side effects of Z-Paks?
+What are the side effects of Z-Paks (azithromycin)?

-The most common Z-Pak side effects are:
+Other common Z-Pak side effects are:

-- Diarrhea
+- Gas

 - Dizziness